sarahob96/reset-bali/README.md

 Upon visting the site, the user will first see a striking hero image that depicts the theme of the site.
 Below the image, the user will get a little synopsis of what to expect from 'Reset Bali', followed by some detailed information to further inform the user.
 Near the end of the home page, the user will be able to view testimonials and past attendees will also be able to post reviews to the site.
 The Nav bar contains three sections, a link to the home page, the programmes page and a contact page.

 Once the user clicks on the link to the programmes, two locations will appear.
 The user can then choose the location of choice and the available programmes at that location will appear.
-The user can then then find more information on each programme and also have the option to see availability and book a space.
-Pricing will also be displayed.
+The user can then then find more information on each programme and also have the option to book a space for an available date.
+Pricing and programme schedule will also be displayed.

 The Contact page will contain a standard 'contact us' form for the user to reach out if needed.
 Phone and email details aswell as the two locations are detailed to the user.